 Self-pings (pingbacks that occur when you link to one of your blog entries) are helpful for some people but bothersome for others.
-If you wish, you can use a truncated version of your URL for the link to prevent your blog from pinging itself.
+You can use a truncated URL version for the link if you wish to prevent your blog from pinging itself.

 You usually include the complete URL when you link, including http://.
-This will result in a self-ping.
+This will result in self-ping.

 Removing the domain address from the link avoids self-pingbacks, retaining only the slug or the URL section following the “.com,”

 Use only this: 2022/05/16/john-tricko

 Pingbacks have the potential to help your website flourish.
 Readers of the related post may click on your pingback, resulting in a flood of additional visitors.
 The automatic comment might also improve your blogger community participation.

 The disadvantage is that your site may become a target for harmful assaults and spam.
 Disable the pingback capability or install additional security plugins such as Disable XML-RPC or Cloudflare to prevent such attacks.